wp-plugins/stripe-woocommerce-addon/readme.txt

 == Description ==

 This plugin acts as an addon for woocommerce to add a payment method for WooCommerce for accepting **Credit Cards Payments** by merchants via **Stripe** directly on checkout page.
-This plugin uses Stripe API version  **2015-08-19** to create tokens and charge credit cards.
+This plugin uses Stripe API version  **2015-09-03** to create tokens and charge credit cards.
 For better visualization of how it looks & works check screenshots tab.

+The <a href="https://www.intubus.com/file/15173">Paid Version</a> supports saving of cards securely on Stripe for future checkouts and only stores stripe customer id locally which is used to fetch list of cards dynamically on checkout form.
+All support related to paid version should be communicated on email provided on plugin file.

 = Features =
 1. Very Simple Clean Code plugin to add a Stripe payment method to woocommerce